 - Poor lighting conditions and uncontrolled user environments

-Therefore, it’s crucial to have a solution that is designed to perform optimally under multiple scenarios.
+Therefore, to properly address these challenges, it’s crucial to have a solution that is designed to perform optimally under many different conditions and in many different scenarios.

 3. Liveness detection

-Digital liveness detection is the process of verifying whether a digital image or video is of a real, living person.
+Digital liveness detection, also known as digital identity authentication, is the process of verifying whether a digital image or video is of a real, living person.
 This can be done through various means, such as facial recognition or analyzing body movement.
-Identity verification vendors offer different liveness solutions to their customers, but most approaches use ‘active’ liveness detection, which requires a user to perform actions like facial movements, eye blinks and head twitches in order to ‘prove’ they are a real person (sometimes referred to as a ‘challenge response’).
+Identity verification vendors offer clients different liveness solutions, but most approaches use ‘active’ liveness detection, which requires a user to perform actions such as facial movements, eye blinks, or head twitches to ‘prove’ they are a real person.
+This method is sometimes referred to as a ‘challenge response’.

 What you should consider with liveness detection:

-When vendors refer to liveness detection technology, they often conveniently forget to differentiate between the two different technological solutions available: active vs. passive liveness detection.
+When vendors refer to liveness detection technology, it is not uncommon that they conveniently forget to differentiate between the two different technological solutions: active vs. passive liveness detection.

-Passive liveness detection is an advanced machine-learning based approach, which minimizes the risk to customer onboarding processes by removing the need for complex liveness instructions.
-A streamlined ‘passive’ approach to facial authentication only requires a simple, fast selfie video.
+Unlike active liveness detection, which requires users to follow a series of instructions to perform simple actions, passive liveness detection minimizes risk in customer onboarding processes by removing the need for complex liveness instructions.
+It is an advanced solution based on machine-learning technology, which allows for a streamlined or ‘passive’ approach to facial authentication that only requires one simple selfie video.

 How to drive efficiency for your business:

-The key to success is combining these three key methods in a secure and fully automated digital identity verification process.
-A solution that combines those methodes, such as the identiy verification solution from PXL Vision, can drive significant efficiencies, such as: reducing the cost of customer onboarding, minimizing fraud and driving sales conversion.
-After all, our fully automated digital identity verification can also help opening new channels for businesses to serve customers.
+The key to successful digital identity verification is combining these three methods into one secure and fully automated process.
+A solution that combines those methods, such as the PXL Vision’s identity verification solution, can drive significant improvements in efficiency.
+Some examples of this include reducing the cost of customer onboarding, preventing fraud, and increasing customer sales conversion.
+After all, our fully automated digital identity verification technology can also open the door for businesses to open new channels to serve their customers.

-Our AI driven software solution is flexible, customizable and can be implemented directly into your existing customer onboarding process.
-Thus, you can accurately onboard customers without the dropout rates found in traditional identity verification methods.
+Our AI-driven software solution is flexible, customizable, and can be implemented directly into your existing customer onboarding process.
+Thanks to this reliable technology, you can accurately onboard customers without the dropout rates found in traditional identity verification methods.

-You want to learn more about what to consider in the buying process of an identity verification solution?
-Download our Buyer's Guide here for a full in-depth overview.
-This 40-page guide was researched and written by our experienced identity experts.
+Want to learn more about what to consider when purchasing an identity verification solution for your business?
+Download our Buyer's Guide here for an in-depth outline of the whole process.
+This 40-page guide was carefully researched and written by our team of experienced identity verification experts.